make-drop/docker-example/README.md

 # docker-example
- Example of dockerization and integration of an application with docker-compose for Cloud Computing at the University of Milan-Bicocca
+ Example of multi-stage dockerization and integration of a Java Spring application with docker-compose for Cloud Computing at the University of Milan-Bicocca

 # Requirements
 Docker